8 min read

 In various gas stations, the diesel is distinguished by yellow handles pumps and is commonly dedicated for diesel fuel only.

-Diesel is generally utilized in bigger trucks and other formula cars.
+Diesel is generally utilized in bigger trucks and other Formula cars.
 Diesel might damage the petrol engine, so be aware of the mishandling of fuel at gas stations.